ilikerobots/hcz-jekyll-blog/_posts/2016-11-22-setting-document-title-in-angular2-dart.md

     _titleService.setTitle("List of Fields");
   }
 ```
-We've implented the `OnActivate` interface and its abstract method `routerOnActivate`.
-This method simply uses the our `Title` field to set the document title to "List of Fields".
+We've implemented the `OnActivate` interface and its abstract method `routerOnActivate`.
+This method simply uses the `Title` field to set the document title to "List of Fields".  `PlayersComponent` and `TeamsComponent` are similarly updated.

 Running our app now will show an updated document title when we navigate among the three links.
 But we still need to address the detail component.

-We could similarily modify the `PlayerDetailComponent` the same as above with a new `routerOnActivate`.
+We could modify the `PlayerDetailComponent` in the same manner above with a new `routerOnActivate`.
 But we can also add it to the existing `onInit` that we use to capture our route parameter:

 ```dart
   void ngOnInit() {